The Bankrate promise

 Where are Amex Centurion Lounges located?

-Here’s a list of Centurion lounges in the U.S.:
+Here’s a list of Centurion lounges in the U.S. and abroad:

 - Charlotte (CLT)